magnars/prone/README.md

 - We have not yet found a way to differentiate `some-name` and `some_name` function names by inspecting the stack trace.
 Currently, we assume kebab case.

+## Contribute

+Yes, please do.
+And add tests for your feature or fix, or we'll certainly break it later.

+#### Up and running

+To start the server:

+- run `lein cljsbuild auto` in one terminal
+- run `lein ring server-headless` in another.

+`lein test` will run all tests.

 ## License

 Copyright © 2014 Christian Johansen & Magnar Sveen